Recycling is collected with the regular garbage collection on a bi-weekly schedule. Dates are shown on the Calendar section of this site.

 - Large plastic items: toys, garden hoses, coolers, furniture, buckets

-Residents can request repair or replacement of a damaged or missing bin by calling the city’s helpline, 3‑1‑1.
+Residents can request repair or replacement of a damaged or missing bin by calling the city’s helpline, 3‑1‑1 or using their web site.

 On non-collection days, all bins are to be stored away from the street out of public view.